coder-hxl/x-crawl/README.md

 ## Sponsor

-x-crawl is an open source project under the MIT license, completely free to use.
-If you benefit from the projects I develop and maintain at work, please consider supporting my work through the [Afdian](https://afdian.net/a/coderhxl) platform.
+x-crawl is an open source project licensed by MIT and is completely free to use.
+If you benefit from the projects I develop and maintain at work, so that I can continue to devote energy to the maintenance and update of the project and improve the user experience and functions, please consider using [Afdian](https://afdian.net/a/coderhxl) platform to support my work.
+Your support is the driving force for our continuous improvement! thank you for your support!

 # Table of Contents